Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth

-\begin{proof}[Proof of \cref{prop:naive}] A naive strategy is a convex combination of truth-telling and an uninformative strategy.
-Therefore, it suffices to show that the expected score of truth-telling is strictly higher than that of any uninformative strategy.
+\begin{proof}[Proof of \cref{prop:lazy-reporting}] A lazy-reporting strategy is a convex combination of truth-telling and a no-effort strategy.
+Therefore, it suffices to show that the expected score of truth-telling is strictly higher than that of any no-effort strategy.

-An uninformative strategy is essentially a mixture of two types of strategy.
+A no-effort strategy is essentially a mixture of two types of strategy.
 First, $\mu_i(X_i, Z_i)$ is independent of both $X_i$ and $Z_i$.
 In this case, we have shown in the proof of \cref{thm:sufficiency} that the expected score is 0, strictly less than the expected score of truth-telling, which is $I_{\text{TVD}}(X_i; X_j\mid Z)$.